asreview/paper-megameta-postprocessing-screeningresults/README.md

   - Year
 4. Deduplicate using the strategy from 2.

+The deduplication script will also print the number of identified duplicates for both the conservative strategy and a less conservative strategy based on only authors, title, and year.
+In this way, we can compare the impact of different duplication strategies.

 ## Post-processing functions

 -  `change_test_file_names.R` - With this script the filenames of the test files are converted to the empirical datafile names.
 -  `merge_datasets.R` - This script contains a function to merge the datasets.
 An unique included column is added for each dataset before the merge.
 -  `composite_label.R` - This script contains a function to create a column with the final inclusions.